we-bridge-edu/git/README.md

 * Get an updated view of the remote using the `git fetch` command
 * Switch to the `dev` branch using the `git checkout <branch_name>`

-Not working?
-That's because you don't have the branch yet on your local repository, it needs to be created during the checkout by adding the `-b` parameter:

-`git checkout -b <branch_name>`

-* Now you can switch between the `master` and `dev` without the `-b` parameter because those branches are already created in your local repository

 Exercise 3: Making changes
 ===